madrigal1/micro-snippets-plugin/README.md

 # Micro Version 2 changed API for plugins

+Run the following command on your terminal

+`micro -plugin install snippets`

 # This is still being converted and is not ready for use

 # MacOS Alt keys not working in micro editor printing characters to the buffer then change the settings below